Type of Journey

 Being a well-known pilgrimage place for worshipping the holy River Ganga, Haridwar is a beautiful city in Uttarakhand that you should visit.
 The river Ganga travels from the foothills of the Himalayas and covers Rishikesh and Haridwar on its way to other cities before mixing into the delta basin.
 It attracts people from different places in the world to take the sacred bath in the River Ganga.
 As it hosts tourists from different parts of the world, tourists can find diverse types of hotels in Haridwar as per their preferences.
 Some of the best hotels are:-

 Amatra By The Ganges: It offers comfortable guest rooms and an infinity pool with a steam room.
 It also features a spa that offers a variety of spa and massage treatments.

 Haveli Hari Ganga: Built in a heritage building, it offers boutique accommodation with private balconies to all its guests.
-Other specialities include a rooftop café with scenic views, a spa, private bathing ghat, and meditation rooms.
+Other specialties include a rooftop café with scenic views, a spa, a private bathing ghat, and meditation rooms.